 Menu Close

-DDM OS Reminder (2.1.0)
+DDM OS Reminder (3.1.0)

 Overview

-While Apple’s Declarative Device Management (DDM) provides Mac Admins a powerful way to enforce macOS updates, its built-in notification is often too subtle for most administrators:
+While Apple’s Declarative Device Management (DDM) provides Mac Admins with a powerful way to enforce macOS updates, its built-in notification is often too subtle for most administrators:

 Features